Equal Opportunity Act

 Victoria’s Equal Opportunity Act recognises that discrimination can cause social disadvantage, and access to opportunities is not equitably distributed through society.

 The law, therefore, plays a critical role in providing a framework to recognise rights and to eliminate discrimination, sexual harassment and victimisation as much as possible.
 This includes identifying and eliminating the systemic causes of discrimination and promoting the progressive realisation of equality.
+Under the Equal Opportunity Act it is unlawful to discriminate against a person because of a protected personal characteristic.

 It is also against the law to sexually harass someone or to victimise them for speaking up about their rights, making a complaint, helping someone else make a complaint or refusing to do something that would be contrary to the Equal Opportunity Act.